lorocks/UR3e-Setup/src/lab7/README.md

   code .
 ```

 5. Reopen the project within a Docker container by followoing the steps below.

-images
+There should be a pop-up that says open with

 6. Setup the environment with the required dependencies.
 This might take a few minutes.
 ```bash